Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 # Helper bot Functions and commands

+This bot runs 24/7 on a VPS and you can add it to your server by clicking [Here](https://discord.com/api/oauth2/authorize?client_id=1132368957857337554&permissions=8&scope=applications.commands%20bot) which gives it permissions to act as an administrator and create application commands (/commands).

 ## Moderation functions and commands

 Upon someone adding the helper bot to a server, it will make a moderation channel which will provide the basis for where all logs and moderation-based notices go.
 This is automatically made, rather than just relying on a user making the channel for simplicity purposes.